 Erected by Blackstone River Valley National Heritage Corridor and Old Slater Mill Association.

 Location.
 41° 52.653′ N, 71° 22.957′ W. Marker is in Pawtucket, Rhode Island, in Providence County.
+Marker is on the Slater Mill Historic Site grounds, just east of the Wilkinson Mill.
 Touch for map.
-Marker is on the Slater Mill Historic Site grounds, just east of the Wilkinson Mill.
 Marker is at or near this postal address: 67 Roosevelt Avenue, Pawtucket RI 02860, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Wilkinson Mill (here, next to this marker); The Old Slater Mill (a few steps from this marker); First Successful Cotton Mill in America (within shouting distance of this marker); Waterpower (within shouting distance of this marker); a different marker also named Old Slater Mill (within shouting distance of this marker); Sylvanus Brown House (within shouting distance of this marker); Slater Mill Historic Site (within shouting distance of this marker); Pierce Park and Riverwalk (approx. 1.2 miles away).
+At least 8 other markers are within walking distance of this marker.
+Milling Machines (here, next to this marker); a different marker also named Wilkinson Mill (here, next to this marker); The Old Slater Mill (a few steps from this marker); A Family Business (within shouting distance of this marker); Harnessing the Power of the Blackstone River (within shouting distance of this marker); First Successful Cotton Mill in America Birthplace of American Manufacturing (within shouting distance of this marker); A Mechanic's Life (within shouting distance of this marker).
 Touch for a list and map of all markers in Pawtucket.